Dans-labs/dariah/docs/Components.md

 =============================================================================================
 connected via [filters](Dux#filters)
 #### [Props](#standard-props)
-###### alter alterSection tables table filterTag filterSetting filterId filterField filterLabel  listIds compact dispatch
+###### alter alterSection tables table filterTag filterSetting filterId filterField filterRelField filterLabel  filteredAmount filteredAmountOthers listIds compact dispatch

 ###### `maxCols` number
 The maximum number of columns in which the facets have to be stacked.